 For the third chapter of my dissertation, I will estimate both direct and indirect carbon contributions from GIWs to streams by longitudinally sampling for DIC, DOC, and POC from three BEF streams within basins of various wetland densities.
 Thus far in my PhD, I will have explored stream carbon temporal dynamics and RC fluxes in fluctuating hydrologic settings.
 By coupling my longitudinal sampling results with my findings from Chapters 1 and 2, I can isolate the influence of isolated wetlands.
 Assuming RC-discharge and respiration-discharge relationships are homogeneous throughout the stream reach, I can investigate how GIWs influence stream carbon as water accumulates downstream.
 Research has yet to quantify GIW carbon contributions, and no studies have included observed RC fluxes in addition to stream metabolism models.
 I hypothesize:

-Each stream will gain in carbon, increasing in DIC, DOC, and POC as water flows downstream.
+Each stream will gain in carbon, increasing in DIC, DOC, and POC, as water flows downstream.

 Although I expect depressional wetlands to directly contribute to the stream carbon, I hypothesize the RC will remain the dominant carbon source.